Get

 3. Eliminate Triggers

-One way to combat howling is to identify the triggers and eliminate them.
+One way to combat howling is to identify the triggers and reduce or manage exposure to them where possible.
 While certain triggers, such as sirens, unexpected noise, and knocks at the door, cannot be avoided, you can still work to reduce certain ones.

 If you have visitors coming, have them give you a heads-up when they arrive so you can greet them at the door before they knock.
 If your Beagle is stimulated by certain prey animals outdoors, try to keep them in an area that has fewer critters running around.
 If they tend to howl at the window, try shutting the blinds and using curtains that prevent them from seeing out.